Vietnam.vn - Nền tảng quảng bá Việt Nam

 “With different nuances, across the European Union we have the same problems,” Donaciano Dujo, vice president of ASAJA, one of Spain’s largest farmers’ unions, told national broadcaster TVE.

-European farmers' protests spread to Spain picture 1
+The wave of European farmers' protests spread to Spain, picture 1

 Farmers driving tractors protest in Girona, Spain on February 6, 2024.
 Photo: Reuters

-The transport authority said ASAJA and other unions had called for the protest from Thursday, but many farmers took to the roads in tractors on Tuesday, blocking traffic across the country from Seville and Granada in southern Spain to Girona near the French border.
+The transport authority said ASAJA and other unions had called for protests from Thursday, but many farmers took to the roads in tractors on Tuesday, blocking traffic across the country from Seville and Granada in southern Spain to Girona near the French border.

 In Girona, tractors could be seen gathering ahead of the protest, carrying banners reading "no farmers, no food".